 Most of the world's equipment is produced in a small number of rich countries.
 Poor countries import much of their equipment.
 Structures are mostly domestically produced.
-In this paper, I ask the following questions: What is the quantitative relationship between international trade in capital goods and the cross-country capital composition?
-What are the resulting quantitative implications for economic development?
-To answer these questions, I construct a multi-country model of trade.
-Within this framework, the equipment share of capital in a country is a function of the country specific productivity parameters and the pattern of bilateral trade.
-I calibrate the model by picking country specific parameters and trade costs so that the pattern of trade implied by the model matches the data in a sample of 76 countries.
-The calibrated model generates over 70% of the observed cross-country variation in equipment share of capital, of which 52% is explained by the pattern of capital goods trade.
-My model also generates cross-country differences in investment rates, income per worker and prices consistent with the data.
-Through counterfactual exercises, I find that eliminating all barriers to trade reduces variance in capital composition by 28%, poor countries' welfare increases by 34% and rich countries' welfare increases by only 8%.
+In this paper, I ask the following question: What is the quantitative relationship between international trade in capital goods and the cross-country capital composition?
+To answer this question, I construct a multi-country model of trade.
+Within this framework, the equipment share of capital stock in a country is a function of the country-specific productivity parameters and the pattern of bilateral trade.
+I calibrate the model by picking country-specific parameters and trade costs so that the pattern of trade implied by the model matches the data in a sample of 76 countries.
+The calibrated model generates over 80% of the observed cross-country variation in equipment share of capital stock.
+Through counterfactual exercises, I find that if trade is shut down, cross-country variation in equipment capital increases by 13\%, poor countries' welfare loss is 13% and rich countries' welfare loss is 3%.
+Elimination of all barriers to trade reduces variance in capital composition by 28%, increases poor countries' welfare by 34% and increases rich countries' welfare by only 8%.
 By facilitating an efficient allocation of capital across countries, reductions in barriers to trade allow poor countries to gain relative to rich countries.

-Keywords: international trade, capital goods, development JEL Classifications: F1; F2; F4; O4
+Keywords: international trade, capital goods, development

+JEL Classifications: F1; F2; F4; O4

-^{}Department of Economics, The University of Iowa, piyusha-mutreja@uiowa.edu.
-I am grateful to my advisor, Prof. B. Ravikumar for his invaluable encouragement and support.
-I'm thankful to Prof. Raymond Riezman for useful discussions and support.
-I also thank Prof. Gustavo Ventura, Prof. Guillaume Vandenbroucke, Prof. Srihari Govindan and seminar participants at the University of Iowa, 2009 Midwest Trade and Theory Conference and 2009 Midwest Macro Meetings for helpful comments.
+\Department of Economics, Syracuse University, pmutreja@syr.edu.
+I am grateful to my dissertation supervisor, B. Ravikumar for his invaluable encouragement and feedback throughout this project.
+I'm thankful to Raymond G. Riezman for useful discussions and support.
+I also thank Srihari Govindan, Gustavo Ventura, Guillaume Vandenbroucke, Kei-Mu Yi and seminar participants at Syracuse University, the University of Iowa, 2009 Midwest Trade and Theory Conference and 2009 Midwest Macro Meetings for helpful comments.